Test-the-projects-for-git/Sql_database_project/README.md

-Project with using sql connector
+Project with usage sql connector